GazzaJ/CI-MS4-RefereE-pay/README.md

   - Heroku will let you know whether your chosen name is available
 - Select the most appropriate region for your location
 - Click the "Create app" button
+- Select the Resources tab
+  - Type postgres into the Ad-ons search bos
+  - Select Heroku Postgres
+  - Choose an appropriate plan for your project (Hobby Dev-Free plan selected for initial deployment)

+> To use Postgres you will need to go back to gitpod and install: **dj_database_url** and **psycopg2-binary**.
+   - pip3 install dj_database_url
+   - pip3 install psycopg2-binary
+   In your app's settings.py file import dj_database_url Then scroll down to the Database settings and add a call to **dj_database_url.parse** Provide your database URL (Heroku - Settings - Reveal Config Vars - )

+Connect to Database and Run Migrations
+Load all of your fixture data if this is how you are working

 ### **Heroku Deployment**
 The above steps will automatically bring you to the "Deploy" tab of your new app.